Best duvets 2024 – I've tested over 20 options to find the best-in-class

 Not vegan-friendly

-Temperature regulation: After researching and testing numerous All-Season duvets, I chose this as the best-in-class not just because of its superior comfort levels, but because of the range of tog mixes available.
-Unlike most All-Season duvets which only offer one tog mix, scooms offer three options; a 7 tog (2.5 +9 tog) All-Seasons duvet, an 11 tog (2.5 + 9 tog) duvet, and a 13.5 tog (4.5 + 9 tog) combo.
-However warm or cool your bedroom is you'll find your ideal warmth combo within that mix.
+Temperature regulation: After researching and testing numerous all-season duvets, I chose this as the best-in-class not just because of its superior comfort levels, but because of the range of tog mixes available.
+Unlike most all-season duvets which only offer one tog mix, scooms offer three options; a 7 tog (2.5 +9 tog) all-seasons duvet, an 11 tog (2.5 + 9 tog) duvet, and a 13.5 tog (4.5 + 9 tog) combo.
+That means there's a good warmth rating for everyone amongst those options.

 Breathability: I'm a hot sleeper who is prone to overheating on bedding that isn't super breathable, and sadly for me this is the one area that this duvet lost some marks.
 I found the down fill much more breathable than the synthetic filled duvets I've tested, but it couldn't compare to a wool-fill in terms of breathability, and under the higher togs of this duvet, I did still overheat.